 KIBOSH THE NOSH

-To put the kibosh on mindless noshing, try popping a piece of sugarfree gum into your mouth.
-Not only will it give you something to do besides consume a tad too much of the good stuff, it will activate saliva production.
+To put the kibosh on mindless noshing, try popping a piece of sugar-free gum into your mouth.
+Not only will it give you something to do besides consuming a tad too much of the good stuff, but it will also activate saliva production.
 Freshly made saliva (Yum!
 So appetizing!) helps to wash away leftover debris in your mouth from food and drink consumed.
 Think about it washing over your pearly whites and leaving them rinsed and moisturized.
 Not bad, right?
-Bonus time: saliva won’t dry out your mouth like many mouth washes.
+Bonus time: saliva won’t dry out your mouth like many types of mouthwash.
 Let Mother Nature do her thing and take care of you.

 Call Sugar Fix Dental Loft today to inquire about the best methods of protecting your teeth over the holidays while still treating yourself to goodies galore!
-Dr. Jessica T. Emery and her team at Sugar Fix Dental are ready and willing to fix any damage that might be done.
+Dr. Brittany Dickinson and her team at Sugar Fix Dental are ready and willing to fix any damage that might be done.
 Cavities?
 What cavities?